 Over the years, maintaining the pre-solved tables and risk-informed notebooks from IMC 0609, Appendix A proved to be a challenging task.
 As plants implemented equipment modifications and associated revisions to the plant risk model, the accuracy of the pre-solved tables and risk-informed notebooks began to degrade.
 Instead of separately maintaining and updating the plant-specific pre-solved tables and risk-informed notebooks, the agency decided to transition to a software-based system called SAPHIRE (Systems Analysis Programs for Hands-on Integrated Reliability Evaluations).
 Using SAPHIRE, a user can perform analyses on a regularly maintained site-specific Standardized Plant Assessment Risk (SPAR) model.
 Updating site-specific SPAR models provides an efficient and effective infrastructure that facilitates risk model fidelity.
 For legacy, reference, and knowledge transfer purposes, the pre-solved tables, risk-informed notebooks, and associated ROP guidance documents have been archived.

 In the transition from the pre-solved tables and risk-informed notebooks to SAPHIRE and the site-specific SPAR models, it is important to note process differences.
 The pre-solved tables and risk-informed notebooks, by process, provided a second layer of screening and an estimation of the risk impact of the finding.
 In lieu of the pre-solved tables and risk-informed notebooks, the SDP Workspace, a module within each SPAR model, was developed.
 The SDP Workspace performs a delta CDF calculation similar in many respects to the risk estimate performed by use of the risk-informed notebooks.
-However, use of SDP workspace is no longer intended to provide a prescriptive additional layer of screening beyond that which is outlined in Section , “Screening,” of this .
-Rather, the SDP Workspace is one of many tools the inspection staff and SRAs can utilize to support a detailed risk evaluation (see Section , “Detailed Risk Evaluation,” for more details).
+However, use of SDP workspace is no longer intended to provide a prescriptive additional layer of screening beyond that which is outlined in Section 0609A-04, “Screening,” of this IMC.
+Rather, the SDP Workspace is one of many tools the inspection staff and SRAs can utilize to support a detailed risk evaluation (see Section 0609A-05 of this IMC, “Detailed Risk Evaluation,” for more details).

 GUIDANCE